-Both Swift Sterling’s and Pounds Till Payday’s websites said in their Complaints Procedures:
+Both Swift Sterling’s and Pounds Till Payday’s websites said in 2015 in their Complaints Procedures:

 “At this stage, if you are dissatisfied with the delay or we have not been able to sort out your complaint to your satisfaction, you can escalate your complaint to an external body (see below).

 It is important that you give us the opportunity of addressing your concerns first before escalating your complaint as they will only consider your complaint after we have had the opportunity to sort out the matter under our internal complaints process.

 You may ask the Financial Ombudsman Service to review your complaint.
 You should contact the Financial Ombudsman Service within 6 months of receiving our final response letter.
 Their details are below: [full address and email details for the UK Financial Ombudsman]”

 One reader has received the following reply from the Financial Ombudsman:

 “Unfortunately Pounds till Payday don’t have offices in the UK and as a result we are still unable to look at complaints about them.
 As you said below, their offices are based in Malta and they are regulated by the Malta Financial Services Authority.
 I’m sorry their website seems to suggest otherwise… I agree this is misleading borrowers.“